Subject Matter

 1. No Direct Cooperation Agreement

-COSH! operates primarily through a local point of sale, showroom or atelier managed by a Retailer.
-No direct cooperation agreement is entered into with clothing Brands, unless explicitly agreed otherwise in writing.
+COSH! operates primarily through a local point of sale, showroom, or atelier managed by a Retailer.
+No direct cooperation agreement is entered into with clothing brands unless explicitly agreed otherwise.

-COSH! reserves the right to amend these Terms and Conditions should the nature of its collaboration with clothing Brands change.
+COSH! reserves the right to amend these Terms and Conditions if the nature of its cooperation with clothing brands changes.

 2. Research and Publication of Brands

-COSH! assesses clothing Brands on the basis of publicly available information, including:
+COSH! researches clothing brands on the basis of publicly available information, such as:

-b) reliable external sources, including reports from advocacy groups, international organisations and other monitoring bodies;
+b) Reliable external sources, including reports from advocacy groups, international organisations, and other supervisory bodies.

 Brands that provide insufficient transparency are published without a COSH!
 Brand Index score.
-In such cases, it is indicated that the assessment is limited due to a lack of available information.
+It shall be noted that the assessment is limited due to a lack of available information.

-Clothing Brands remain responsible for the accuracy and completeness of the information they make publicly available via their websites, CSR reports or other communication channels.
+Clothing brands are responsible for the accuracy and completeness of the information they publish on their website, in CSR reports, or otherwise in the public domain.

 For Brands that do not communicate transparently or provide insufficient information, the following notice shall be added:

-“This Brand is included on COSH! as a result of a paid contribution by a Retailer.
-The Brand provides insufficient information to be fairly assessed within the COSH!
+“This Brand is featured on COSH! through a paid contribution by a Retailer.
+The Brand provides insufficient information to be fairly assessed in the COSH!
 Brand Index.”

 5. Amendment of Publications

-Where a Brand demonstrably improves its sustainability, ethical practices or circularity, COSH! may, at the request of a Retailer or the Brand itself, amend the relevant publication, provided that such improvements are sufficiently documented.
+If a Brand demonstrably makes improvements in the areas of sustainability, working conditions, or circularity, COSH! may, at the request of a Retailer or the Brand itself, amend the publication, provided that the improvement is sufficiently documented.

-COSH! reserves the right to refuse such amendments if they do not align with its mission or methodology.
+COSH! reserves the right to refuse such amendments if they are inconsistent with its mission or methodology as described in these General Terms and Conditions.

-If the proposed amendments to the original data or content are deemed so substantial that a full revision or republication would be required, COSH! reserves the right not to proceed with such republication, unless a sponsor or paying Retailer is involved for whom the Brand is being screened.
+If the amendments to the original data or content are so substantial that a full revision or republication is deemed necessary, COSH! reserves the right not to proceed with republication, unless a sponsoring or paying Retailer is present for whom the relevant Brand is being screened.

 6. Liability and Indemnification

-COSH! accepts no responsibility for any potential negative impact on the reputation of a Brand resulting from publications on the Platform.
+COSH! accepts no responsibility for any negative reputational impact on a Brand resulting from publications on the Platform.

 7. Transparency Obligations under European Legislation

-Once such legislation enters into force, Brands that fail to comply may be displayed on the Platform with limited visibility or with a red index indicator.
+Brands that, once the legislation comes into force, fail to comply with the new regulations may be displayed on the Platform with limited visibility or a red index rating.

-COSH! shall invoice the Member annually for the agreed subscription fee for a period of twelve (12) months.
+COSH! shall invoice the Member annually for the agreed subscription amount for a period of 12 months.

-Any additional services or costs, including but not limited to textual amendments or additional screenings, shall be invoiced separately on a monthly basis.
+Any additional services or costs, such as those relating to textual amendments or additional screenings, shall be invoiced separately on a monthly basis.

 2. Payment Term

-Invoices issued by COSH! must be paid in full within thirty (30) calendar days from the invoice date.
+Invoices from COSH! must be paid in full within 30 calendar days of the invoice date.

 3. Late Payment

-In the event of late payment, the Member shall, by operation of law and without prior notice of default, be liable for:
+In the event of late payment, the Member shall be liable by operation of law and without prior notice:

-a) mandatory administrative costs, amounting to a minimum of EUR 9 per reminder and a minimum of EUR 15 per formal notice;
+a) For mandatory administrative costs, being a minimum of EUR 9 per reminder and a minimum of EUR 15 per formal demand.

-b) statutory late payment interest calculated in accordance with the Act of 2 August 2002 on combating late payment in commercial transactions;
+b) For mandatory late payment interest, calculated in accordance with the Act of 2 August 2002 on combating late payment in commercial transactions.

-c) all judicial costs, extrajudicial collection costs and reasonable legal fees, amounting to a minimum of ten percent (10%) of the outstanding amount, with a minimum of EUR 66.
+c) For all court costs, extrajudicial collection costs, and reasonable legal costs, being a minimum of 10% of the outstanding amount or at least EUR 66.

-The Member may not offset outstanding amounts owed to COSH! against any counterclaims it may have against COSH!, unless expressly agreed otherwise in writing.
+The Member may not set off outstanding claims against any counterclaims against COSH!, unless otherwise agreed in writing.

 5. Price Adjustments and Indexation